Contractor Mortgage Advice Across Essex & London

 Lenders may question extended breaks in contracting history.

-Examples of where a Fixed-Term Contractor mortgage has helped clients
+Examples of where a Contractor mortgage has helped clients

 IT contractor using day-rate income